trustoverip/tswg-keri-specification/spec/spec.md

 Each SAID provides a stable universal cryptographically verifiable and agile reference to its encapsulating block (serialized field map).

 A cryptographic commitment (such as a digital signature or cryptographic digest) on a given digest with sufficient cryptographic strength including collision resistance is equivalent to a commitment to the block from which the given digest was derived.
 Specifically, a digital signature on a SAID makes a Verifiable cryptographic non-repudiable commitment that is equivalent to a commitment on the full serialization of the associated block from which the SAID was derived.
 This enables reasoning about KERI data structures in whole or in part via their SAIDS in a fully interoperable, Verifiable, compact, and secure manner.
-This also supports the well-known bow-tie model of Ricardian Contracts {{RC}}.
+This also supports the well-known bow-tie model of Ricardian Contracts [@RC].
 This includes reasoning about the whole KERI data structure given by its top-level SAID, `d`, field as well as reasoning about any nested or attached data structures using their SAIDS.

 #### AID fields

 Some fields, such as the `i` and `di` fields, must each have an AID as its value.
-An AID is a fully qualified SCID as described above {{KERI}}{{KERI-ID}}.
+An AID is a fully qualified SCID as described above [@KERI][@KERI-ID].
 An AID must be self-certifying.
 In this context, `i` is short for `ai`, which is short for the Autonomic identifier (AID).
 The AID given by the `i` field may also be thought of as a securely attributable identifier, authoritative identifier, authenticatable identifier, authorizing identifier, or authoring identifier.
 Another way of thinking about an `i` field is that it is the identifier of the authoritative entity to which a statement may be securely attributed, thereby making the statement verifiably authentic via a non-repudiable signature made by that authoritative entity as the Controller of the private key(s).

 #### Next Threshold field